LoopKit/loopdocs/docs/version/development.md

     **Live Activity, Dynamic Island and CarPlay**

     * The dynamic island is only available for iPhone versions 14 pro and newer; but Live Activity on the Lock Screen still works for older phone versions that support iOS 16
-    * The minimum iOS for Live Activity to appear in the Smart Stack on the Apple Watch is iOS 18 and watchOS 10
+    * iOS 18 and watchOS 10 or newer are required for Live Activity to appear in the Smart Stack on the Apple Watch
-    * The minimum iOS to to have Live Activity appear in the CarPlay view is iOS 26
+    * iOS 26 or newer is required to have Live Activity appear in the CarPlay view

 #### Live Activities

-This update includes adding Live Activities to Loop.
+This update adds Live Activity to Loop with [Loop PR 2919](https://github.com/LoopKit/Loop/pull/2191#issuecomment-3565473537).
 Many people have been using this as a customization.
 If you used the customization - you need to stop selecting `live_activity` as a customization or your build will fail.

 * The configuration for the Live Activity widget on the lock screen is found under Loop, Settings, Notifications, Live Activity
 * You must also enable Live Activity under iPhone settings, Loop, tap on Live Activites and enable Allow Live Activites and More Frequent Update